NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter2.md

 R packages can be very useful because they contain functions that aren't including in the base R code.
 Importing packages into your R session will allow you to access the functions in those packages.
 We are going to import a package for machine learning called "caret".

+It is common practice in machine learning to partition dataset for analysis into Training and Test sets in order to test the accuracy of your model before feeding in new data.
+To do this, we will use a function called `createDataPartition()` from the caret package.

-To learn more about a package, you can type ? before the package name in the console or the script window.
-For example, `?caret`.
+To learn more about this function, type `?caret::createDataPartition` in the console or the script.R window.

+When you are done reading, click Submit Answer.

 *** =instructions
-?caret is already typed for you in the code.
+?caret::createDataPartition is already typed for you in the code.
 Click Run Code to see the results.

 *** =hint